 Get that amazing job you worked so hard for, and then celebrate like a fool on the street corner.
 Remember that at any one time, you are both the most and least sane person on 36th and Broadway.

-Take 3 days off from that job and take a staycation in your own city.
+Take three days off from that job and take a staycation in your own city.
 Take the Circle Line, visit the Statue of Liberty, and the Empire State Building just to name a few.
 Be a tourist and learn the outward appeal of your city.

 Go to Union Square and watch the street performers.
 Shop the farmers market and if book stores still exist, go to The Strand.
 Grab some shitty deli coffee, a bagel, and a bench.
 Sit and feel the pulse of life coursing around you.
 Cherish the more subtle, inward appeal of your city.